 Self-Assessments, reference content, tutorials, and recommended resources are accessible using the Online Course Portal.
 Portal access is provided following registration.

-2. Fundamentals of Sampling, Description, and Synthesis
+1. Advantages of the ESS Approach 2.
+Fundamentals of Sampling, Description, and Synthesis

 Course Module One sets the stage for understanding both the challenges and strategies for implementing Environmental Sequence Stratigraphy (ESS).
 The USEPA (2017) has designated ESS as a preferred approach to site investigations and the development of Conceptual Site Models (CSMs).
 There's good reason for this.
 And that reason is the complexity and uniqueness geology has to offer.
 Nature has a seemingly infinite number of variables.
 The result?
 We encounter geologic sequences with complex geometries and relationships both laterally and vertically.
 Environmental Sequence Stratigraphy is a successful approach toward understanding those complexities.